 So you’re interested in volunteering on your gap year.
-Maybe you want to work with injured tigers in India, orphaned children in Peru or you want to build a school in the Congo?
+Maybe you want to help rehabilitate tigers in India, teach children in Peru or you want to build a school in the Congo?
 These are all worthwhile projects and doing any of them could result in the double win of you having an amazing, rewarding time whilst also benefiting the community you’re working in.
 Just looking for volunteering placements is exciting, but don’t get carried away and eagerly sign up for the first project that looks like your dream experience!

 Volunteer on Your Gap Year